arunesh04/Mongodb-server-Deployment/README.md

 # Mongodb-server-Deployment
-Deployment of MongoDB server in the Minikube k8s cluster with secrets and config maps
+Deployment of MongoDB server in the Minikube k8s cluster with secrets and config maps.